CoFlows/CoFlows-Workflow/Files/docs/Workspace.md

-Workspaces
+Workflows
 ===
-In **CoFlows** a project is called a Workspace.
+In **CoFlows** a project is called a Workflow.
 Developers declare the entire environment through a **package.json** file where they define both the project and it's executing containers together with the required resources.

 Every workspace depends on a set of sections:
 * **Base** code containing libraries used across the entire project